Skip to main content

 Branch Management

-• If you're trying to update a local branch to match a remote branch, use git reset --hard origin/<branch-name>.
+• If your goal in using git pull is to make your local branch match the remote copy of your branch, use git reset --hard origin/<branch-name>.

 • Do not open PRs that point to release branches (like prod or staging).
 Do not merge into release branches.